 Led first by W.G.
-Witteveen, and later by Cornelius van Traa, the city’s redesign was largely characterized by wide streets and sidewalks, as well as (more problematically) the separation of districts.
-This separation of districts designated the center of the city to be reserved almost solely for commercial and business purposes.
-Residential areas were moved to the outskirts and what resulted was a city center largely devoid of any nightlife.
+Witteveen, and later by Cornelius van Traa, the city’s redesign was largely characterised by wide streets and sidewalks, as well as (more problematically) the separation of districts.
+This separation of districts designated the centre of the city to be reserved almost solely for commercial and business purposes.
+Residential areas were moved to the outskirts and what resulted was a city centre largely devoid of any nightlife.

-Backlash from citizens erupted in the late 60s and early 70s, and life started crawling back into the heart of the city, but it wasn’t until recently that we’re truly seeing the rebirth of the city center.
+Backlash from citizens erupted in the late 60s and early 70s, and life started crawling back into the heart of the city, but it wasn’t until recently that we are truly seeing the rebirth of the city centre.

 The city’s bombing essentially meant a clean slate for architects to work with.
-Combine that with a city governance that is always looking forward, and the result is an architect’s playground.
-While there are many, many examples of modern architectural innovation in Rotterdam, I’ve selected some of my favorites to prove why Rotterdam is the best architectural city in the Netherlands.
+Combine that with a city government that is always looking forward, and the result is an architect’s playground.
+While there are many, many examples of modern architectural innovation in Rotterdam, I’ve selected some of my favourites to prove why Rotterdam is the best architectural city in the Netherlands.